internetdrew/lost-and-found-hq/README.md

 - Log into your dashboard to manage lost and found items at your place of business. ([#12](https://github.com/internetdrew/lost-and-found-hq/pull/12))
 - Add your business location to your dashboard. ([#15](https://github.com/internetdrew/lost-and-found-hq/pull/15))
-- Users should be able to operate on items
+- Users should be able to toggle public viewability on items, as well as edit and delete them. [#21](https://github.com/internetdrew/lost-and-found-hq/pull/21)
-  - **Activate/deactivate** with a toggle (active is posted to the public portal)(happens on the card itself in the UI)
-  - **Edit** any information that is already there (re-open the item form)
-  - **Delete** an item
-    - This should be two step.
-Delete button -> confirm deletion modal.
 - Testing should be implemented.
 Stop acting like testing is optional!
 - Public-facing portal for customers to use.
 - Customers claim items with a form desribing their the item in greater detail.